luke-titley/git-poly/getting_started.md

 echo '// extra comment' >> openssl/openssl/ssl/ssl_rsa.c
 ```

-Now if I run 'git poly status' this is the result I'll see.
+Now if I run 'git p status' this is the result I'll see.

 ```
 on branch master